 - There is no offsides in futsal.

-- Matches consist of 2 twenty minute halves with a five minute half time.
+- Matches consist of 2 twenty minute halves with a three minute half time.

 - All substitutions are on the fly, this includes goalkeeping substitutions.
 Referees will not stop play for goalkeeping substitutions.